 In 1964, the club’s name was officially changed to Lubbock Monterey AMBUCS, and today we have a full-service, indoor-seating restaurant at the South Plains Fair where our members still cook hamburgers and fries to raise money for Therapy Student Scholarships and Amtrykes.

-In April, 2016 we added another fundraiser to provide an event in the Spring and early Summer, the Trek4Trykes Wine Walk at the local Llano Estacado Winery.
+In April, 2016 we added another fundraiser to provide an event in the Spring and early Summer, the West Texas Wine Walk at the local Llano Estacado Winery.
 While hoping to get 50 walkers and raise $3000 for our AmTryke Program, we blew that goal out of the water with over 200 walkers and over $12,000 raised!
-We are counting on this becoming an annual event, and providing Monterey AMBUCS with another great fundraising opportunity, and with our Second Annual event having more than doubled the first year’s results, we are well on the way.
+We were counting on this becoming an annual event, and providing Monterey AMBUCS with another great fundraising opportunity, and with our Second Annual event having more than doubled the first year’s results, we are well on the way.

 For our third year in 2018, we moved the event to the Gurss Party Barn, and expanded the Event to include multiple wineries and breweries, along with both a live and silent auction.
 We added entertained by the Spur 327 band and had games and activities for the kids, and a fully catered Mexican buffet; so it became a more well- rounded event, and we changed the name to SummerFest.
 After a good kickoff, we were looking forward to our second big year in 2020, but unfortunately got shut down by Covid-19.
 We can’t wait to get back up and running, once all the craziness settles down, because it’s our fund-raisers, along with generous advertisinfg by many loyal Sponsors that allows us to fulfill Our Mission of providing Scholarships and AmTrykes.